e-vanitallie/Homologous_Phos/READ_ME.md

 ![OverviewImagesofthePipeline](https://github.com/e-vanitallie/Homologous_Phos/blob/main/ForMD/OverviewOfMatchingSteps.png)

-This pieplien is written in python.
+This piplinw is written in python.
 There is a shell script **Examp_Phos_Matching_ShellScript.sh** that calls the pipeline passing in user defined inputs.

 ```
 #!/bin/sh